Highlights

 Your guide will explain the park's in-depth flora, fauna, and interesting geology along the way.
 You'll also stop for photos and several short hikes to gain views not seen from the main trails in the park.
 At the end of the day, you'll be returned to camp in time for dinner.

-Day 6: Hike Almirante Nieto - Transfer to Puerto Natales
+Day 6: Hike Almirante Nieto, Return to Puerto Natales

 Today is your last day in the park, so enjoy it as you please!
-Those who still have energy can take a day-hike up Almirante Nieto—a mountain with incredible views of Lake Nordenskjold and the Asencio Valley, which sits adjacent to the famous Towers of Paine.
-For a little history, this was the park's first mountain ever climbed thanks to the brave German climbers Hans Teufel and Stefan Zuck.
-The whole mountain rises 8,661 feet (2,640 m) and it takes about seven days to ascend—alas, you'll only cover a section on today's route.
+Those who still have energy can take a day hike up Almirante Nieto—a mountain with incredible views of Lago Nordenskjöld and the Asencio Valley, which sits adjacent to the famous Towers of Paine.
+For a little history, this was the park's first mountain ever climbed, thanks to the brave German climbers Hans Teufel and Stefan Zuck.
+The whole mountain rises 8,661 feet (2,640 m), and it takes about seven days to ascend—you'll only cover a section on today's route.

-Once you have hiked as far as you want to go, whilst bidding farewell to the stunning views, you will descend for a shuttle to the park entrance where you'll connect to a bus back to Puerto Natales for the night.
+Once you have hiked as far as you want to go while bidding farewell to the stunning views, you'll descend for a shuttle to the park entrance, where you'll connect to a bus back to Puerto Natales for the night.

 Looking for more inspiration for your trip to Patagonia?
-Check out these other Patagonia itineraries, with outdoor adventures, cultural trips, and best-of tours to hit the highlights.
+Check out these other Patagonia itineraries, explore different ways to spend one week in Patagonia, or discover the best time to visit Patagonia.